 There are some other nuances to consider about pet costs, and they can vary pretty widely in how much they’ll set you and your pet back.
 Let’s dig into the specifics of Pet Deposits, Pet Rent, and Pet Fees to get an idea which you should be paying, and for how much.

-Similar to a traditional security deposit that you’d expect to pay with a typical rental, pet deposits are additional charges on top of the rent that go toward covering any additional wear and tear our furry companions invariably bring with them.
+Similar to a traditional security deposit that you’d expect to pay with a typical rental, pet deposits are additional charges on top of the rent that go toward covering pet damage beyond normal wear and tear that our furry companions may cause.
 It’s common for this to be a percentage of the monthly rental cost, just like the security deposit, though it’s also not uncommon to run across a simple, flat rate for pet deposits.
 Pet deposits will generally run you anywhere between $100 to $600, although again, this is often related to how much you’re expecting to pay in monthly rent.
 It’s common for pet deposits to be in the neighborhood of 1 to 2 month’s rent and are generally collected at the time of move in, along with any other security deposits.

 These deposits are collected and used to cover damage that pets can cause to apartments and homes, whether that’s tearing up carpets, damaging walls, pet-related stains and odors, and etc. If you manage to prevent any undue wear or accidents related to your pet during your rental period, you’ll likely be eligible to receive some, or all (if you’re lucky) of this deposit fee back at the time you decide to move out.
 This is an area where looking into the specifics, and verifying them with your potential landlord ahead of time can save you a lot of pain and suffering down the road.